Our medical centers offer rapid and molecular COVID-19 testing by appointment for the general public.

 - Rapid Testing (same-day results) is most accurate for people WITH symptoms of COVID-19.

-- Molecular Testing (multiple-day wait for results) is most accurate for people WITHOUT symptoms of COVID-19.
+- Molecular Testing (results in 1-3 days) is most accurate for people WITHOUT symptoms of COVID-19.

 Testing is available to the general public as well as current Equitas Health patients.